American Hospital Association

+The organization has lobbied against Medicare for All proposals and opposed "free care to low-income people who lack medical insurance."
+It has also filed lawsuits to stop the U.S. government from requiring that hospitals make their prices public, as well as lobbied against various proposals to reduce health care costs for patients and taxpayers.

 History

 In 1870, there were only about 100 general hospitals in the United States, but the institution was growing rapidly.
 Hospital administrators formed an organization, The Association of Hospital Superintendents of the United States and Canada, which held its first meeting in 1899 in Cleveland, Ohio, where seven of the eight superintendents in attendance were based.

 The organization was promoted by publisher Del Sutton, whose journal, The National Hospital Sanitarium Record, was adopted by the group in 1900, gradually coming under control of the organization until it was replaced by the organization's own publication, The Modern Hospital.
 Modern Hospital stopped in 1974.